Training Talk: Excessive Barking

 Leslie Hayes is a member of the Association of Professional Dog Trainers, the co-owner of PupLife.com, Inc. and the author of many Positive Reinforcement Dog Training articles.
-She is also the proud guardian of two curly coat retrievers.
 Submit your dog training questions to Training Talk via our Contact Us form.
 Due to the high volume of questions we receive, we cannot respond to everyone.

 My father works at a major university and because he has an office within his own laboratory, he is allowed to bring his standard poodle to work every day.
 He started this tradition with his previous dog, an adorable Wheaten Terrier who even rated his own nameplate on the office door!

 The problem with his poodle, Penne, is that she barks her head off at my dad all the time.
 She wants attention, and he’s nervous that she’s going to mess things up for the other dog owners there!
 How can my dad curb Penne’s barking habit? – JT, Evanston

 It’s wonderful that your dad has the opportunity to bring his best friend to work with him on a regular basis.
 And, you bring up an important point about excessive barking and its implications in the workplace (as well as at home).
 Let’s face it, unless you work at a doggy day care or as a dog trainer, a bark-a-holic is not an ideal office mate.